hphilamore/teleoperated_wings/README.md

 	`

 - Open a terminal.
 Run:[`sudo raspi-config`].
-- Enable all interfaces (serial, camera, remote GPIO) and within 'Serial Port' select 'Would you like a login shell to be accessible over serial?'-> No, 'Would you like the serial port hardware to be enabled?' -> Yes
+- Enable all interfaces (serial, camera, remote GPIO)
+- Within 'Serial Port' select 'Would you like a login shell to be accessible over serial?'-> No, 'Would you like the serial port hardware to be enabled?' -> Yes
+- Choose 'Finish' and reboot if prompted
 - Run:[`sudo apt update`]
 - Run:[`sudo apt install git`]
 - Run:[`sudo apt-get install python3-pip`]